blacksheep-crm/devpops/README.md

 YouTube Playlist (incl. older videos): https://www.youtube.com/playlist?list=PL8ytufPqZPFGF5FQ2iTgX5PcfQOuPUtux

-# What's New in 24.5
+# What's New in 24.12

-ERD Viewer (Courtesy of James MacDonald)
+Workflow Visualizer (requires Siebel 23.6 or higher)

-# Update to 24.5 (if you do a new installation, keep scrolling)
+# Update to 24.12 (if you do a new installation, keep scrolling)

 Import IO_Base BCRM Modified Object.sif and DependencyFinder.sif